lRainZz/svg-to-vue-converter/README.md

 DESCRIPTION:
-    Converts SVGs' to vue components and replaces 'fill' and 'stroke' porperties with 'currentColor' for an easier use in vue projects.
+    Converts SVGs' to vue components and replaces 'fill' and 'stroke' porperties with 'currentColor' for easier use in Vue projects.
 Does not work well with multicolor SVGs'!
-By Default it takes the SVGs' in the current folder and replaces them with its' generated Vue counterparts -> SVGs' will be backed up.
+By Default it takes the SVGs' in the current folder and replaces them with generated Vue component counterparts -> SVGs' will be backed up.

     -h, --help
         display this help